WeraGitHub/AgileNinjasProject/README.md

 <img src="https://github.com/WeraGitHub/AgileNinjasProject/assets/67145460/ed5da949-dabc-46b9-ae9a-45a05284c6ff" width="600" height="auto">

+Now you are ready to create a new scripted pipeline job:

+Run it and it all should all ok!

+Hurraayy!

 ####

-# TODO: Jenkins pipeline job screenshot + all the infrastructure
+# TODO: Jenkins pipeline job screenshot +

+# all the infrastructure

+# note: make sure you have mysql installed on the machine you are executing terraform file from.